neuhausi/canvasxpress-LLM/RULES.md

 * **Prioritize Accuracy:** Ensure the accuracy of your output by filtering out any potentially incorrect responses.
 * **Handle Uncertainty:** If there is any doubt regarding field validity or configuration correctness, return an empty string instead of potentially incorrect JSON.
 * **Validate JSON Structure:** Check that the generated JSON structure contains the minimal parameters required for a valid CanvasXpress configuration.
 Check the file [MINIMAL-PARAMETERS.md](MINIMAL-PARAMETERS.md) for reference.
+* **Check Parameters Compatibility:** Ensure that all specified parameters are compatible with the chosen `graphType` according to the [PARAMETERS-COMPATIBILITY-MATRIX.md](PARAMETERS-COMPATIBILITY-MATRIX.md) file.

 ## Error Handling - Seventh Step
 * **Avoid Incorrect Responses:** Do not provide incorrect CanvasXpress JSON configurations.